Cash fuels every business.

 5 Pros of SaaS to Cash Flow Forecasting

-- Customers pay a recurring fee and pay it instantly
+- Customers pay a recurring fee and pay it instantly, which makes cash flow management easier

 - Customers can be charged additional fees for more access, storage, and features